Dog-Friendly: Yes Kid-Friendly: Yes

 Parking is $3

 Dos Picos Park, translated to "Two Peaks" got its name from two distinct peaks nearby.
-The park itself is home to a beautiful oak grove, some of the trees being over 300 years old!
+The park, located in Ramona, is home to a beautiful oak grove, some of the trees being over 300 years old!
 There is a campground here as well as two cabins so you can extend your daytrip overnight!

-It is always important to note the earliest inhabitants of the land, in which this case would be the Kumeyaay, who are believed to have inhabited this land for over 7,000 years.
+It is always important to note the earliest inhabitants of the land, in which this case would be the Tipai-Ipai Tribe (Kumeyaay), who are believed to have lived in this region for over 7,000 years.

 There is a nice loop trail you can take that will wind you uphill with beautiful views of the valley below and then drop you back down into the oak grove.
 I've visited this park a couple times now and have always found it very enjoyable.